 Deliver value to customers in an efficient way

 For agile to be successful, frequent interventions and collaboration across all teams are necessary, as well as an agreed-upon test-and-learn culture.
 Agile CX goes far deeper than executing quick fixes.
 In fact, performing quick fixes in order to appease customers who provided feedback or suggestions might not have an enormous impact on CX in the long run.
 On the other hand, an agile approach to CX to develop and launch small changes that, when integrated, have a cumulative big impact on customers, can seriously improve your CX.

 If your CX is agile, the improvements are relatively easy to implement and the benefits can be seen almost immediately.
 Rather than spending months or years on all-encompassing customer transformation programs, you will perform small trials and experiments, observe the results of those experiments and make decisions based on that data.

 An agile business mindset helps businesses accomplish powerful customer-centricity.
 Continuous customer listening and regular sharing of valuable insights can keep the wheels turning across all facets of the business.
 Collaborative cross-department teamwork is best accomplished when businesses take advantage of customer listening solutions to ensure they don’t miss a single customer interaction.
 Tethr, for example, is a listening solution that makes it incredibly easy to combine CX insights from conversational data with operational and outcome data in other systems, allowing teams to nail down the highest sources of customer frustration and effort with insights that can be immediately acted upon.

 Remember to only focus resources on initiatives that deliver perceived value for the customer.

-Flexibility, speed and quality are all great points to keep in mind while implementing a more agile customer experience.
-The more practice your organizations gets, the better equipped they will be to handle changing priorities in the future.
+The more practice your organizations get at delivering an agile customer experience, the better equipped they will be to handle changing priorities in the future.